caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `ocsp_stapling`
 Can be set to `off` to disable OCSP stapling.
 Useful in environments where responders are not reachable due to firewalls.

+##### `preferred_chains`
+If your CA provides multiple certificate chains, you can use this option to specify which chain Caddy should prefer.
+Set one of the following options:

+- **smallest** will tell Caddy to prefer chains with the fewest amount of bytes.
+- **root_common_name** is a list of one or more common names; Caddy will choose the first chain that has a root that matches with at least one of the specified common names.
+- **any_common_name** is a list of one or more common names; Caddy will choose the first chain that has an issuer that matches with at least one of the specified common names.

+Note!
+Specifying `preferred_chains` as a global option will affect all issuers if there isn't any [overriding issuer level config](/docs/caddyfile/directives/tls#acme).

 ## Server Options